BlueLogoFish.png

 Watching any expert athlete, it is apparent that brains have mastered to elegantly control our bodies.
 This is an astonishing feat, especially considering the inherent challenges of slow hardware and the sensory and motor latencies that impede control.
 Understanding how the brain achieves skilled behavior is one of the core questions of neuroscience that we tackle through Modeling using Reinforcement Learning, and Control Theory.

-Check out DMAP, Lattice, our winning code for the MyoChallenge at NeurIPS 2022, 2023 and more!
+Check out DMAP, Lattice, our winning code for the MyoChallenge at NeurIPS 2022, 2023, and more!

 Our winning solution for the inaugural NeurIPS MyoChallenge leverages an approach mirroring human skill learning.
 Using a novel curriculum learning approach, we trained a recurrent neural network to control a realistic model of the human hand with 39 muscles to rotate two Baoding balls in the palm of the hand.
 In agreement with data from human subjects, the policy uncovers a small number of kinematic synergies even though it is not explicitly biased towards low-dimensional solutions.
 However, by selectively inactivating parts of the control signal, we found that more dimensions contribute to the task performance than suggested by traditional synergy analysis.
-Check out the paper in Neuron.
+Check out the paper in Neuron 12/2024.

 Task-driven models of proprioception & sensorimotor processing

+One key hypothesis is that brain circuits for motor control and learning emerge when optimizing circuit models for ethological behaviors.
+We test & improve those models in collaboration with experimental labs.
 Initially, we started by modeling the proprioceptive system of humans (Sandbrink* & Mamidanna* et al. eLife 2023).
-In subsequent work, we expanded this framework to test which hypothesis best explains the neural dynamics of proprioceptive units in the brain stem and somatosensory cortex (Marin Vargas* & Bisi* et al. Cell 2024).
+In subsequent work, we expanded this framework to test which hypothesis about proprioceptive processing best explains the neural dynamics of proprioceptive units in the brain stem and somatosensory cortex (Marin Vargas* & Bisi* et al. Cell 2024).